claresudbery/clare-wiki-ably/pages/organising/tools/obs.md

             - can set up hot keys so you can mute quickly if you're coughing or whatever
     - Select hotkeys on left
         - Most useful is probably pause / unpause
+            - This is where you would set up the equivalent of push button to record
+            - can set it up so that spacebar starts recording
+            - but I found when I had this set up, every time I had OBS open I kept inadvertently startong recordings without realising!
         - Split recording file
             - Allows you to stop recording in current file and start a new file, eg if you istake and want to do over
     - Select advanced on left